Skip to main content

 • Direct Subsidized Loans and Direct Unsubsidized Loans have a six-month grace period before payments are due.

-• PLUS loans do not have a grace period; but if you received a PLUS loan as a graduate student, you’ll automatically get a six-month deferment after you graduate, leave school, or drop below half-time enrollment.
+• Parent PLUS loans do not automatically have a grace period, but they can request one.
+If you received a PLUS loan as a graduate student, you’ll automatically get a six-month deferment after you graduate, leave school, or drop below half-time enrollment.

 Factors That May Affect Your Grace Period